-- 5.6.2.
-Front Centre and Rear Head Restraints - 5.6.2.1.
+(ii) Front Centre and Rear Head Restraints

+a.
 Defining a Front Centre and Rear Head restraint

 54. This gtr provides an objective definition and a test procedure for determining the presence of a head restraint.
 A vehicle seat will be considered to have a head restraint if the seatback or any independently adjustable seat component attached to or adjacent to the front centre or rear seat back, that has a height equal to or greater than 700 mm, in any position of backset and height adjustment.